The manuscript of the full-length original paper or minireview in general:

-- Should not exceed 30 typed pages (up to 1800 characters per page) including tables and figures
+- Should not exceed 30 typed pages (up to 1800 characters per page without spaces) including tables and figures, each on separate page

 - Be typed in 12 points Times New Roman font